eliza411/testkitchen/slides/slides.rst

 #.
 Format: Settings
 #.
 In the Top Widgets section, check Controls.
 #.
-In the Bottom Widgets section, check Pager and choose the middle instance of
+In the Bottom Widgets section, check Pager and choose the middle instance of Content: Gallery Image.
+This will provide the thumbnail images for the pager.
 #.
-Content: Gallery Image
-#.
 Apply (All displays)
-#.
-Save

 3.1.3 Advanced
 --------------

 #.
 Contextual Filter (Add)
 #.
 Content: Nid
-#.
-Choose Provide a default value > Type: Content ID from URL
+#. ◉ Provide a default value > Type: Content ID from URL
 #.
 Apply (All displays)

 Be sure to save the view!